 The enshrined mustache was once worn on the face of a legend — a man whom Green Berets today regard as one of the greatest commandos ever to enter their ranks.
 His name was Walter “Walt” Shumate.
 He died some 30 years ago, but among the elite warriors who walk the path he blazed, his memory and his mustache will live on forever.

 Originally from Pocahontas, Virginia, Shumate had 10 years of experience as a paratrooper before he volunteered for the newly created US Army Special Forces in 1962.
 He was instrumental in the early development of the Green Berets’ combat diver program.
-He also completed seven combat tours in Vietnam with various Operational Detachment Alphas (ODAs) from the 1st, 5th, and 7th Special Forces Groups, as well as being a recon team leader with MACV-SOG.
+He also completed multiple combat tours with various Operational Detachment Alphas (ODAs) from the 1st, 5th, and 7th Special Forces Groups, as well as being a recon team leader with MACV-SOG.

 Richard Rice, who spent 25 of his 27 years in the US Army with Special Forces, served alongside Shumate when they were both recon team leaders with MACV-SOG.
 Rice remembers Shumate as an exceptional operator.
 “The thing that always struck me about Walt was he was a very detail-oriented guy,” he told Coffee or Die Magazine.
 “He prepared his people and conducted operations in the most extraordinary manner.”